Sadr City: 2004

 Throughout March 2004 through July 2004, FOB IronHorse, in Sadr City, elements of the 1st Brigade Combat Team and the 13th Signal Battalion were hit almost daily with Mortars and RPGs.
-TF Lancer was located at FOB War Eagle, northern side of Sadr City.
-There was no American media in the area to report the multiple mortar and RPG fire which hit both FOBs almost daily.
+TF Lancer was located at FOB War Eagle, the northern side of Sadr City.
+There was no American media in the area to report the multiple mortar and RPG fire that hit both FOBs almost daily.

 In late March 2004, Task Force Lancer, under the command of Lieutenant Colonel Gary Volesky arrived at Camp War Eagle on the north-east corner of Sadr City, to assume responsibility for the governance and security of Sadr City.
 Task Force Lancer consisted primarily of the 2nd Battalion, 5th Cavalry Regiment from the 1st Brigade, 1st Cavalry Division under the command of Colonel Robert B. Abrams.

-On 4 April 2004 the Mahdi Army ambushed a U.S. Army patrol in Sadr City, killing eight American soldiers, and wounding 57 more.
+On 4 April 2004, the Mahdi Army ambushed a U.S. Army patrol in Sadr City, killing seven American soldiers and wounding 57 more.
 This sparked fierce urban fighting between the Mahdi Army and newly arrived soldiers of the B Company 20th Engineer Battalion 2–5, C Battery 1-82 Field Artillery, 2-8 and 1-12 CAV of the 1st Cavalry Division (1CD); alongside the just-relieved 1st Squadron, 2d Armored Cavalry Regiment and elements from 2-37 AR of the 1st Armored Division.

 In late 2004 the Mahdi Army enacted a cease-fire with U.S. troops, and offered to help repair and rebuild the city's main infrastructure which was leaving millions without electricity, water or sewage.
-On 10 October, Camp Marlboro was hit by three mortars launched from within the city, which saw the U.S. beef up security and attach an additional 28 tanks and 14 Bradley Fighting Vehicles to the camp.
+On 10 October, Camp Marlboro was hit by three mortars launched from within the city, which saw the U.S. increase security and attach an additional 28 tanks and 14 Bradley Fighting Vehicles to the camp.
 The following day, on 11 October, the Weapons Handover Program began in the city, which was designed to purchase weapons from militants.

 2005

-On 15 May 2005 the bodies of 13 Iraqis were discovered in a shallow grave, each blindfolded, tied and shot multiple times in the back of the head.
+On 15 May 2005, the bodies of 13 Iraqis were discovered in a shallow grave, each blindfolded, tied, and shot multiple times in the back of the head.
 They had been hastily buried in a vacant lot.
 On 18 May, gunmen shot and killed Ali Mutib Sakr, a Transport Ministry driver.
 On 23 May, a car bomb exploded outside a crowded restaurant, killing eight Iraqis and wounding an additional 89.
-On 12 March three car bombs exploded, killing thirty-five people.
-On 1 July a car bomb exploded in an open-air market killing 77 and wounding 96.
+On 12 March, three car bombs exploded, killing thirty-five people.
+On 1 July, a car bomb exploded in an open-air market, killing 77 and wounding 96.

 In August 2005 the Iraqi government and the U.S. Army locked down Sadr City for three days to search houses for hostages and death squads.
 Some hostages were found and freed.
 Multiple death squad leaders were arrested.
 In these three days, the number of murders in Baghdad reached the lowest level ever compared to the average of the previous months of the U.S.-led war.